 If you’re new to DRIPs, start your research with this list.
 You might also want to check out the guide I wrote on how to get started in commission-free, fee-free investing for more specifics on how to enroll.

 This article is a guest post from Clare, a self-taught DIY investor and founder of MoneyEnergy, a Canadian personal finance and investing blog.
 Clare also writes for Personal Dividends.
-You can subscribe to her RSS feed here and follow her on Twitter.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+You can subscribe to her RSS feed here and follow her on Twitter.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).